Comparisons12 min read

 • Web publishing as a native, first-class feature

-If you want to build an audience, Beehiiv's growth tools are a full category ahead.
-If you want to nurture and convert that audience into buyers, ConvertKit's automation tools give you substantially more control and flexibility.
+Want to build an audience?
+Beehiiv's growth tools are a full tier ahead.
+Want to nurture and convert that audience into paying customers?
+ConvertKit's automation tools give you substantially more control and flexibility.

 Integrations

-ConvertKit takes this category clearly.
-With 100+ native integrations — Zapier, Stripe, Shopify, WordPress, Teachable, and more — it fits into almost any existing stack without custom work.
-Beehiiv's integrations are growing but they're still playing catch-up, sitting around 50+ as of early 2026.
-Their API is solid for custom builds, and they made significant improvements throughout 2025, but if you rely on tools like Webflow, Thinkific, or a custom CRM, ConvertKit's ecosystem is simply more mature right now.
+ConvertKit takes this one clearly.
+With 100+ native integrations — Zapier, Stripe, Shopify, WordPress, Teachable, and more — it works with almost any existing tool without custom work.
+Beehiiv's integrations are growing but they're still catching up, around 50+ as of early 2026.
+Their API is solid for custom builds, and they made real improvements throughout 2025, but if you rely on Webflow, Thinkific, or custom CRMs, ConvertKit's ecosystem is just more built out right now.

 Pricing & Value

-Look, both tools can be justified — it entirely depends on your revenue model.
+Both can make sense — it depends on your business model.

-ConvertKit's free tier covering 10,000 subs is exceptional for new creators who are still finding their footing.
-But the costs climb quickly: that 50,000-subscriber Creator Pro list running $166/month adds up to nearly $2,000 a year.
+ConvertKit's free tier covering 10,000 subs is exceptional for new creators still finding their footing.
+But costs climb fast: that 50,000-subscriber Creator Pro list at $166/month adds up to nearly $2,000 a year.

 Beehiiv's Scale plan at $39/month covers up to 100,000 subscribers.
-That's not a typo — it's a fundamentally different pricing philosophy.
-And if you're actively running their ad network or Boosts, the platform revenue can offset or outright exceed what you're paying for the subscription.
+Yep, you read that right — a fundamentally different pricing model.
+And if you're running their ad network or Boosts, platform revenue can offset or beat what you're paying for the subscription.

-Hot take: at anything over 10,000 subscribers, Beehiiv almost always wins on ROI — unless you're deeply dependent on ConvertKit's automation features or commerce layer.
-The pricing gap at scale is just too wide to ignore.
+Real talk: at anything over 10,000 subscribers, Beehiiv usually wins on ROI — unless you're deeply dependent on ConvertKit's automation features or commerce layer.
+The pricing gap at scale is just too big to ignore.

 Customer Support

-Both platforms offer email support as the baseline.
-ConvertKit has a larger library of help docs and a more established creator community — YouTube tutorials, third-party courses, an active subreddit — that's been building since 2013.
-Beehiiv's support has improved markedly throughout 2025, with live chat response times that are genuinely fast and an active community on Slack and Discord.
+Both offer email support as standard.
+ConvertKit has a bigger library of help docs and a more established creator community — YouTube tutorials, third-party courses, an active subreddit dating back to 2013.
+Beehiiv's support has gotten significantly better throughout 2025, with live chat response times that are actually fast and active communities on Slack and Discord.

-Neither has phone support, which is worth knowing upfront.
-ConvertKit's Creator Pro plan includes priority support, and Beehiiv's Max plan gets the same.
-Call it a draw at equivalent pricing tiers.
+Neither has phone support, which is worth knowing.
+ConvertKit's Creator Pro includes priority support, and Beehiiv's Max plan gets the same thing.
+Call it even at comparable price points.

 Mobile App

-Neither tool has a proper mobile app as of early 2026.
-Both are mobile-responsive in the browser, but if you want a native mobile writing or publishing experience, you'll need to draft in something like Notion or Craft and paste it in.
-Honestly, this feels a little embarrassing in 2026 — it's a gap both companies should have filled by now, and I'm surprised neither has made it a priority given how many creators work from their phones.
+Neither platform has a native mobile app as of early 2026.
+Both work fine in a mobile browser, but if you want native mobile writing or publishing, you'll need to draft somewhere like Notion or Craft and paste it in.
+Honestly, it's surprising both platforms still haven't built this — it feels like something that should exist by now, given how many creators work from their phones.

 Security & Compliance

-Both platforms are GDPR-compliant and offer standard security features — SSL, two-factor authentication, data export options.
-ConvertKit has a longer track record with larger creators and enterprise-adjacent use cases.
-Beehiiv has hardened significantly since its early startup days.
-Neither platform has had notable public security incidents, and both handle CAN-SPAM compliance automatically through unsubscribe management.
+Both are GDPR-compliant and offer standard security — SSL, two-factor authentication, data export.
+ConvertKit has a longer track record with larger creators and bigger teams.
+Beehiiv has hardened since its early days as a startup.
+Neither has had major public security issues, and both handle CAN-SPAM automatically through unsubscribe management.

 Pros and Cons